How to Prevent Fungal and Disease Growth in Lawns during the Fall and Winter

 How to Remove Fungi, Mold, and Diseases from Lawns

-• We recommend using a liquid systemic fungicide like Patch Pro at the first signs of disease activity during the fall and winter season.
+• We recommend using a liquid systemic fungicide like Patch Pro at the first signs of disease activity in fall and winter.
 Depending on the disease, you will use between .5 to 4 oz. of product per gallon of water per 1,000 sq. ft.

 Questions and Answers